This post was originally published in 2021

 1387 Westwood Blvd, Los Angeles, CA 90024

-I decided to give Persian ice cream one more try.
-Instead of going back to Mashtis, I went to Saffron and Rose, another highly popular Persian ice cream shop.
+I decided to give Persian ice cream one more try — so I went to Saffron & Rose in Westwood.
 I didn’t have any expectations.
-I ordered one scoop with two half flavors: Lavender and Saffron Rose.
-I was completely mesmerized by the Lavender flavor.
-Think of the smell of lavender but edible.
+I ordered one scoop with two flavors: Lavender and Saffron Rose.
+I was completely mesmerized by the Lavender flavor, bursting with floral notes.
 This was probably the best lavender ice cream flavor I’ve had to date.
-If you don’t like lavender, this will not be the flavor for you, as it is very strong, like 1000 on a scale of 1 to 10!
+On a scale from 0 to 100, the lavender flavor probably falls in the 1000 category.
 The flavor of the Saffron Pistachio, however, was more subdued.
 It had bits of pistachio inside, which elevated the overall ice cream and paired excellently with the soft sweetness of the saffron.

 The ice cream texture at Saffron and Rose was executed perfectly.
-It was very smooth yet dense.
-I also didn’t taste any trace of dairy in these flavors I had, which were not vegan!
+It was very smooth yet dense and stretchy.
+Something I also noticed is the complete lack of dairy flavor, which speaks high volumes in the quality and the refined process of making the ice cream.

 You can also get their signature Saffron and Rose flavor but vegan!
 Everything at Saffron and Rose is organic, made from scratch without using any artificial colorings.

-If you don’t want Persian flavors, no problem.
-You’ll find a great plethora of flavors like Nutella, Dark Chocolate, Caramel Crunch, Almond and Cookies and Cream!
+If you don’t want dive into the world of Persian ice cream, no problem.
+You’ll still find a great plethora of flavors like Nutella, Dark Chocolate, Caramel Crunch, Almond and Cookies and Cream!

 Before I drove away, I noticed a big fire truck that had just pulled up right in front of the shop.
 I thought, ‘Were the ice creams so good that someone passed out?!’
-No, just happy firefighters lining up to get a scoop of their delicious ice cream!
+No!
+Just joyous firefighters lining up to get a scoop of Saffron & Rose delicious ice cream!

 Magpies Softserve